jcass77/WTFIX/README.md

     PYTHONASYNCIODEBUG=0  # Set to '1' for detailed debugging messages.
     ```

-- Start the client with `python runclient.py`.
+- Start the FIX client with `python runclient.py`.
 The default implementation will log in to the FIX server and maintain a steady heartbeat.
 - Use `Ctrl-C` to quit - stops the message processing pipeline in an orderly fashion by doing a proper `Logout`.

 ## Project Resources